 OSHA Silica Standard & Your Concrete Project

-Primarily, these standards involve limiting worker exposure to the hazardous particle.
-For example, actively using handheld power saws on concrete or brick for four or more hours indoors requires the use of an APF 10 respirator.
+Primarily, these standards involve limiting worker exposure to hazardous particles.
+For example, actively using handheld power saws on concrete or brick for four or more hours indoors requires using an APF 10 respirator.

 OSHA also requires that: